LizzyMaybeDev/Patcher-Explanation/README.md

 - **Batch Model Rendering** - Render models in a single draw call, reducing the amount of OpenGL instructions performed a second. *default
 - **Disable Mob Spawning** - Reduce memory usage by disabling the check for mob spawning despite the set game rule. (this will disable mob spawning in singleplayer)
 - **Remove Cloud Transparency** - Remove transparency from clouds.
-- **static Fog Color** - Simplify fog color creation with a static fog color. *default
+- **Static Fog Color** - Simplify fog color creation with a static fog color. *default
 - **Low Animation Tick** - Lowers the amount of animations that happen a second from 1000 to 500. *default
 - **Instant World Swapping** - Remove the dirt screen and waiting time when switching a world. *default
 - **Chunk Update Limit** - Specify the amount of updates that can happen a second.